Understanding the List Entry

 Legacy System Information

 We deliberately transferred existing records onto the new system, rather than starting afresh.
-It would have been a colossal enterprise to revise around 400,000 records from scratch.
-Because of this many of the older records will contain information showing which database the entry has been drawn from.
+It would have been a colossal enterprise to revise over 400,000 records from scratch.
+Because of this, many of the older records will contain information showing which database the entry has been drawn from.

 Summary of Building/Monument/Site/Garden/Battlefield